Throughout middle school and high school (6th through 12th grade), youth wrestle with questions like:

 Classes begin at the same time, but run a little longer than, the adult worship service.
 This gives the adults time to enjoy coffee and conversation after the service before you reunite with them.

-Two Sundays a month, you'll spend the "First Fifteen" minutes in the Sanctuary for the multigenerational portion of the worship service before coming to class.
-About once a month, you'll have a youth-led worship service below the Sanctuary before class, and, on other Sundays, you'll go directly to your classroom.
+Three Sundays a month, you'll spend the "First Fifteen" minutes in the Sanctuary for the multigenerational portion of the worship service before coming to class.
+About once a month, you'll have a worship service.
 During the summer months, you'll go directly to class every Sunday rather than beginning with a worship service.

 Several times throughout the year, you'll join the rest of the congregation for an entire multigenerational worship service.
 These services include our Ingathering Water Ceremony, Flower Communion, and, of course, the Holiday Pageant.